noahaosman/MeltStake/README.md

 Code for melt stake control, interfacing, and data collection.

+Confirmed to work on Raspbian GNU/Linux 11 (bullseye) 32-bit Lite

 # Installation
 The simplest installation method is via git:
 - `sudo apt update`